2.5 C

 In 1884, construction began

 Under the direction of engineer Knut Lindmark, construction started in 1884, although he faced many difficulties because of the unstable soil and fractured rock.
-Cutting-edge methods were used, such as freezing the ground to solidify it and enable safe excavation free from collapse hazards.
+They used cutting-edge methods, such as freezing the ground to solidify it and enable safe excavation free from collapse hazards.
 King Oscar II officially opened the tunnel on June 9, 1886, following two years of arduous construction.

 Brunkebergsåsen: The geological backbone of Stockholm